martell/ellcc/llvm/docs/LangRef.rst

     normally.
 This produces undefined behavior at runtime if the function ever does dynamically return.
 ``nounwind``
-    This function attribute indicates that the function never returns with an unwind or exceptional control flow.
-If the function does unwind, its runtime behavior is undefined.
+    This function attribute indicates that the function never raises an exception.
+If the function does raise an exception, its runtime behavior is undefined.
+However, functions marked nounwind may still trap or generate asynchronous exceptions.
+Exception handling schemes that are recognized by LLVM to handle asynchronous exceptions, such as SEH, will still provide their implementation defined semantics.
 ``optnone``
     This function attribute indicates that the function is not optimized by any optimization or code generator passes with the